 Compulsory health insurance will cover the following services performed by a midwife:

-- Prescription for an ultrasound scan
+- Referral for a medical ultrasound scan

 - Pre-partum cardiotocography